 What is a Loan Estimate?

-An LE, as it is more commonly known, is an itemized list of fees and costs associated with the loan that the lender must issue to the borrower within three business days of a completed loan application.
+A Loan estimate, or LE as it is more commonly known, is an itemized list of fees and costs associated with the loan that the lender must issue to the borrower within three business days of a completed loan application.
 True to its name, a Loan Estimate is just that—an estimate.
 Some closing costs can change, but, if they do, your lender may provide you with a revised LE and explain the changes.
 You can use Loan Estimates to compare the closing costs for different lenders and compare the actual closing costs shown on the Closing Disclosure when you ultimately close on your mortgage loan.

-How do these rules apply to new construction homes that are yet to be built?
+How do these rules apply to new construction homes that have yet to be built?
 A variety of changes may be made to an LE until 60 days prior to closing.
 After that, only a change in circumstance, such as an adjustment to the loan amount or a loan lock, will trigger the issuance of a new LE.

 Can I get assistance with closing costs?